Ponce/slackbuilds/games/wargus/README_SBo.txt

 The extraction script used by the SlackBuild is installed as /usr/bin/extract-warcraft2 (run with no arguments for usage) and can be run any time without reinstalling the wargus package.
-If you do this, and later decide to remove wargus, you'll have to manually rm -rf /usr/share/games/stratagus/wargus after package removal.

-For game data extraction to work, you will need:
+If you do this, and later decide to remove wargus, you'll have to manually rm -rf /usr/share/games/stratagus/wargus after package removal... or you can extract the game data to ~/.stratagus/data.Wargus/ instead.

-- ffmpeg2theora

-- if you're extracting from a 7zip or rar archive, you'll need p7zip or unrar.

 Extraction takes a while, depending on your CPU speed.
 It renders all the game's MIDI music as wav files, transcodes those to .ogg, then transcodes